 The space the Eames Office created for IBM and Think also evokes the immersive environments of the moving of the panoramic spectacles that so preoccupied the 19th and early 20th century.
-Media Archeaologist, Erkki Huhtamo points out that the vast majority of these media spectacle domains addressed geography and not narrative per se (e.g. drama, folklore, novels, etc) (363) One reason could be an entirely new visual domain that panoramas helped construct, a reliance on images and sequential relations that prefigured cinema (esp. the actualities of Edison and others) in which the sheer operation of the visual spectacle overwhelms everything else.
+Media archeaologist Erkki Huhtamo points out that the vast majority of these media spectacle domains addressed geography and not narrative per se (e.g. drama, folklore, novels, etc) (363) One reason could be an entirely new visual domain that panoramas helped construct, a reliance on images and sequential relations that prefigured cinema (esp. the actualities of Edison and others) in which the sheer operation of the visual spectacle overwhelms everything else.
 (363) The panoramas always included a live lecturer or guide as mediator of the events, explaining what the audience was witnessing or engaging in this fully immersive environment.
 (363) Think had a very similar but disjointed visual domain and also deployed a live emcee to help spectators navigate the medial space.
 Moving panoramas relied on loose narration ad seamless flitting from space to space through images, sound and light.
 Both types feature in the Think exhibition and clearly both were part of the media culture of the Eameses’ youth.
 Charles Eames’ fascination with the circus and other forms of entertainment spectacle and play feature in the panoramic media milieu of his youth.
 And when Eames made films about circuses leading up to his multilayered and filmic experimentations for the USIA and IBM, it resulted in Charles Eames becoming a kind of barker for the emergent Cold War nomos of complex information, computing and systems.

 Colomina argues that the Eameses created a space with their multi-screen images that emerges out of a Cold War mentality that has become a norm for us today: in terms of architecture, experience, space and imagination.
 (25) Think becomes the model of the control room: the multimedia/multi-screen space of the War Room/control room for space flight, situation rooms, tele-governance of the globe, tv studios, avant-garde Happenings and Youngblood’s many examples of “Expanded Cinema.”
 (7-8) The kind of multimedia experience the Eameses generated in Moscow and New York belong to a larger trajectory of media and ideological formation that Turner calls “the democratic surround,” but which I argue has even larger geopolitical ramifications through the perpetuation the material and immaterial effects of universal computing and the normative constitution of Cold War systems.